bolakecil/Daely-Drowsiness-Detector/README.md

   - Connects to Wi-Fi 🌐
   - Captures images and sends them to the server for analysis 🖼️
   - Displays drowsiness alerts on the LCD and sounds the buzzer 🚨

+## Dataset 📊

+The model used in this project is trained with the [Drowsiness Detection Dataset](https://universe.roboflow.com/esd-krexe/drowsiness-detection-0mcjg/dataset/1) from Roboflow.
+This dataset contains a wide variety of images and annotations, enabling the model to learn and recognize different signs of drowsiness effectively.

 ## Team 💻✨